jonathanolson/slither/notes/patterns.md

     - OH YUP, we want them
   -
   - CURATED RULES
+    - OK to have "redundant" rules (if the simpler-to-recognize form is first)
+    - Different lists for each "solving style" (edge, edge + sector, face colors, all)
+      - OR have a primary ("all") list, where we put our helpful bits in
+        - THEN have a backup "edge-only" list?
+        - Can just include highlander patterns, since those are easy to filter out
     - Should we create ONE curated list, and then SCAN
+    - Good way of showing "what rules are not redundant in collection X, given our collection Y"
   -
   - HEY create "generations" that include BASIC boards(!)
   -